 Our visits to services

-Under the Education Act 1989, authorised Ministry officials can enter and inspect licensed or certificated premises to ensure regulated standards are being met by the service provider.
+Under the Education and Training Act 2020, authorised Ministry officials can enter and inspect licensed or certificated premises to ensure regulated standards are being met by the service provider.

-The majority of visits undertaken by the Ministry when following up a complaint are planned and arranged via the service provider’s contact person.
-Ministry staff connect directly with the service provider’s contact person as early as possible to outline the complaint and organise a visit to the service.
+The majority of visits we undertake when following up a complaint are planned and arranged via the service provider’s contact person.
+We will connect directly with the service provider’s contact person as early as possible to outline the complaint and organise a visit to the service.

 An unannounced visit to an early learning service may be necessary as part of an investigation into a complaint.

 We are likely to conduct an unannounced visit when the complaint requires observation of practice and/or the complainant raises serious concerns about children’s health and safety.
 All unannounced visits are approved by a delegated Ministry manager.

-When an unannounced visit takes place, Ministry staff will:
+When an unannounced visit takes place, we will:

 - introduce themselves to the person responsible and explain why they are there and,

 - provide evidence of their authorisation to enter the premises – this is located on the back of each official’s ID card.

-Following any visit, Ministry staff will engage directly with the service provider’s contact person in writing to communicate next steps and outline any requirements the service provider needs to meet.
+Following any visit, we will engage directly with the service provider’s contact person in writing to communicate next steps and outline any requirements the service provider needs to meet.